-- 8.2.1 Areas of Outstanding Natural Beauty (AONBs) are valuable landscapes, and it is in the interest of the nation to protect and safeguard them.
+8.2.1 Areas of Outstanding Natural Beauty (AONBs) are valuable landscapes, and it is in the interest of the nation to protect and safeguard them.
 The Countryside and Rights of way Act 2000 legislates for AONBs, ensuring their protection.
-Wyre contains approximately 5,078 hectares of the Forest of Bowland AONB. - 8.2.2 Wyre remains to have approximately 6,297 hectares of land designated as a Site of Special Scientific Interest (SSSI).
-This is distributed amongst five SSSI sites, which are wholly or partially within Wyre. - 8.2.3 Special Areas of Conservation (SACs) are strictly protected sites designated under the EC Habitats Directive.
-Wyre remains to have approximately 4,058 hectares of SACs which covers Morecambe Bay. - 8.2.4 Special Protection Areas (SPAs) are strictly protected sites classified in accordance with Article 4 of the EC Birds Directive.
-Wyre has approximately 6,228 hectares of SPAs which also covers Morecambe Bay, Duddon Estuary and Bowland Fells. - 8.2.5 There are three Local Geodiversity Sites (LGSs) wholly or partially in Wyre.
-Two of these are rivers or river sections (Barnacre Brook and Knott End/Preesall drumlins), whilst the third is a railway cutting (Wild Goose Wood). - 8.2.6 There are 69 Biological Heritage Sites (BHS), which are wholly or partially in Wyre.
+Wyre contains approximately 5,078 hectares of the Forest of Bowland AONB.

+8.2.2 Wyre remains to have approximately 6,297 hectares of land designated as a Site of Special Scientific Interest (SSSI).
+This is distributed amongst five SSSI sites, which are wholly or partially within Wyre.

+8.2.3 Special Areas of Conservation (SACs) are strictly protected sites designated under the EC Habitats Directive.
+Wyre remains to have approximately 4,058 hectares of SACs which covers Morecambe Bay.

+8.2.4 Special Protection Areas (SPAs) are strictly protected sites classified in accordance with Article 4 of the EC Birds Directive.
+Wyre has approximately 6,228 hectares of SPAs which also covers Morecambe Bay, Duddon Estuary and Bowland Fells.

+8.2.5 There are three Local Geodiversity Sites (LGSs) wholly or partially in Wyre.
+Two of these are rivers or river sections (Barnacre Brook and Knott End/Preesall drumlins), whilst the third is a railway cutting (Wild Goose Wood).

+8.2.6 There are 69 BHSs under active management, either wholly or partially within Wyre, covering 3,308ha.
+These sites are currently under review.